Encharted Cook

 • 📖 Recipe

 This is my mom's potato salad recipe that I have made nearly the exact same way she did for many years.
 As a matter of fact, all our neighbors made the same recipe during the 1960s.
-It is a simple, no-frills recipe and has withstood the test of time.
+It's a simple, no-frills recipe that has stood the test of time, and to me, it's one of the best potato salads I've ever tasted.

 So, let's cook!